 This often indicates a lack of power, contactor problems or even a broken thermostat.

 A frozen coil typically indicates an issue with the airflow, such as restrictions caused by old air filters or collapsed return air ductwork.
 Frozen indoor coils could also be derived from low refrigerant.

 Best practices suggest that the most effective way for a Cleveland area homeowner to prevent these simple problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be uncovered during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can promptly analyze the problem area and make the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can quickly analyze the problem area and apply the necessary repairs.
 Call or contact us today for an evaluation!